 Where Do I Go There?
 Maps of Popular Travel Itineraries

 Costa Rica is an incredibly diverse country with so much to see and do!
-To help you get the most out of your time here we've put together a collection of Costa Rica Maps which detail suggested travel itineraries.
-These Costa Rica Vacation Packages are designed to help you get the most out of your visit and see some of the highlights of the country.
-They are completely customizable and can be tailored to suit your needs interests and budget.
+To help you get the most out of your time here we have put together a collection of Costa Rica Maps which detail suggested travel itineraries.
+These Costa Rica Vacation Packages are designed to inspire you and to help you get an idea of what suits you the best.
+Get the most out of your visit and see some of the highlights of the country.
+The packages are completely customizable and can be tailored to suit your needs, interests, and budget.

 Best of Costa Rica Vacation